Lyxminxx/weatherCLI/readme.md

 4. **Fix Bugs & Improve Code** – Found a bug?
 Want to optimize something?
 Submit a PR.
 5. **Spread the Word** – If you like this project, give it a ⭐ and share it.

-**License:** This project is GPL 3.0 licensed, meaning your contributions must also be open-source.
+## License

+This project is licensed under the GNU General Public License v3.0 or later - see the [LICENSE](LICENSE) file for details.